 Our Hunter 31 is a great day-sailer with a spacious and comfortable cockpit.
 With 6 berths and other amenities, it is perfect for week-long cruises.
 It is set up to be single handed with the roller-furling genoa and battened main easily controlled cockpit.

 Equipment includes VHF radio, chartplotter, sounder, propane stove, cabin heater, solar panels, dinghy and more.

 Our solidly built cruiser “Grand Adventure” is a 36’ Grand Mariner with a bright main salon along with two cabins each with its’ own head.
-Features include interior and flybridge helm stations, fuel efficient Ford Lehman diesel, bus and diesel heaters, radar, chartplotters, dingy on davits with outboard, power windlass, and more.
+Features include a sturdy fiberglass hull, interior and flybridge helm stations, fuel efficient Ford Lehman diesel, bus and diesel heaters, radar, chartplotters, dingy on davits with outboard, power windlass, and more.
 Great cruising from our Maple Bay moorage.